-Launched with a seed funding commitment of €500 million from the European Union, we represent an unprecedented global effort to invest in gender equality and women’s empowerment as a precondition and driver for the achievement of the Sustainable Development Goals.
+Launched with a seed funding commitment of €500 million from the European Union, we represent an unprecedented global effort to invest in gender equality as a precondition and driver for the achievement of the Sustainable Development Goals.

 As a demonstration fund for action on the Sustainable Development Goals, we are demonstrating that a significant, concerted and comprehensive investment in gender equality and ending violence can make a transformative difference in the lives of women and girls.

-Our interventions focus on six mutually-reinforcing programming pillars:
+Our interventions focus on four mutually-reinforcing programming pillars:

 Promoting laws and policies to prevent violence, discrimination and address impunity by:

 - Advocating at all levels of government

 - Providing technical assistance and capacity building

 - Ensuring active and meaningful participation of women

 - Improving the quality, accuracy and availability of data on violence against women

 Strengthening national government and regional institutions to: